Platform The Difference FAQ Insights Pricing Request a Briefing

 A portfolio of 2,000 lots is manageable with standard tools.
 A portfolio of 20,000 lots, however, does not just add volume; it adds friction.

-If your growth strategy relies on hiring a new manager for every 200 lots gained, you are running up a down escalator.
+If your growth strategy relies on hiring a new manager for every few hundred lots gained, you are running up a down escalator.

 The "Decoupling" Imperative